Things are changing. Technology differences between serverless and container-based systems are rapidly blurring.

 Key takeaway: Overall, AWS Lambda requires much less work to set up and run than AWS Fargate.
 However, Fargate hands you more control over your container runtime than Lambda.

 AWS Lambda lets you write, upload, and deploy code for virtually any app or backend service.
 You’ll need to write your code in Node.js, Python, Ruby, Java, Go, or C#.
-Alternatively, code compilers, like Maven and Gradle, or packages, can also help you build functions in Lambda.
+Alternatively, code compilers like Maven and Gradle or packages can also help you build functions in Lambda.

 You can also deploy Docker images with Lambda.

-With AWS Fargate, you get a serverless compute layer for containers that works as an operational mode in Amazon EKS (Kubernetes based containers) or in ECS (Docker based containers).
+With AWS Fargate, you get a serverless compute layer for containers that work in an operational mode in Amazon EKS (Kubernetes-based containers) or iECS (Docker-based containers).

 Key takeaway: With Fargate and Lambda, you don’t have to choose the right server types, manually scale instances, or patch many issues in development or production.
 But if you need more control over your setup, AWS Fargate affords you that compared to AWS Lambda.

-Fargate can now scale up to 500 tasks per service within two minutes when you use ECS service scheduler to handle long-running apps.
-Previously, it would have taken 15 minutes to do that at steady state.
+Fargate can now scale up to 500 tasks per service within two minutes when you use the ECS service scheduler to handle long-running apps.
+Previously, it would have taken 15 minutes to do that at a steady state.

 Credit: AWS Fargate task launch rate